 Treatment options for anemia of prematurity include:

 Nutrition plays a big role in the recovery from anemia.
-The right foods can help the baby’s body increase production of red blood cells.
+The right foods can help the baby’s body increase production of RBCs.

-Lack of certain nutrients can also make it difficult for the body to make red blood cells.
-Iron is important in making red blood cells.
-Once the baby is a few weeks old, supplemental iron may be added.
+Lack of certain nutrients can also make it difficult for the body to make RBCs.
+Iron is important in making RBCs.
+When your baby is a few weeks old, supplemental iron may be added.

 Severe cases of anemia may need immediate treatment.
-A blood transfusion will quickly increase the level of red blood cells in the infant.
+A blood transfusion will quickly increase the level of RBCs in the infant.

 The Society of Obstetricians and Gynaecologists of Canada